discord-net/Discord.Net/docs/guides/int_framework/intro.md

 > [!NOTE]
 > To not use the command group's name as a prefix for component or modal interaction's custom id set `ignoreGroupNames` parameter to `true` in classes with [GroupAttribute]
 >
-> However, you have to be careful to prevent overlapping ids of buttons and modals
+> However, you have to be careful to prevent overlapping ids of buttons and modals.

 [!code-csharp[Command Group Example](samples/intro/groupmodule.cs)]